What Is a Premature Baby?

 Not all premature babies have complications.
 And for those who do, today's advanced medical care means babies born very early are more likely to survive -- and thrive -- than ever before.

-Bronchopulmonary dysplasia.
-You may also hear your doctor call this condition chronic lung disease.
-Your baby will need oxygen for several weeks or months.
-Preemies with this problem often outgrow it as their lungs mature.
+With bronchopulmonary dysplasia, your baby will need oxygen for several weeks or months.
+Preemies often outgrow this as their lungs mature.

 How long until your baby goes home varies.
-It could be a few days or weeks after she's born.
+It could be a few days or weeks after birth.

-Your baby's doctor will clear her to head home once your baby:
+Your baby's doctor will clear them to head home once your baby:

 - Can breastfeed or bottle-feed